litawn/stanford-physics-projects/README.md

 Capstone project for Physics 100: Observational Astrophysics.

-## 2 Roman concrete stressor analysis
+## 2 Roman Concrete Stressor Analysis

 How does Roman concrete react to stressors common to the Italian coast?
 Final project for the Bing Overseas Seminar: Pozzuoli.

-## 3 Vortices in superconducting Niobium
+## 3 Vortices in Superconducting Niobium

 In type-II superconductors, applied external magnetic fields trigger the formation of magnetic field vortices.